PubInv/Gluss-Pusher/Sprint3.md

 ## Stories

-* Publish Fusion 360 designs
+* Publish Fusion 360 designs - done
-* Publish STL file at Thing-i-verse
+* Publish STL file at Thing-i-verse - done
 * Measure voltages produced by motion against coil in order to see if we can build closed-loop detection of our position.
 * Switch to using the motor controller to see if we can get micro-step control.
 * Cut Acrylic tube in order to have actuator stability.